How to Drop a Column From Pandas DataFrame?

 Example Code

-# Making a DataFrame example with an unnamed column
+# Creating a DataFrame with an unnamed column

 df = pd.DataFrame(data)